-ARTICLE 25 - JOB SHARING
+ARTICLE 22 - JOB SHARING

-25.1 Terms
+22.1 Terms

-A regular full-time position may be shared between two (2) or more qualified employees subject to the approval of the Employer.
+A regular full-time position may be shared between two (2) or more qualified Employees subject to the approval of the Employer.

-25.2 Application
+22.2 Application

-The affected employee shall indicate in writing the reason for the request including the hours and days of the week the employee wishes to share, and with whom the employee contemplated the job sharing arrangement.
+The affected Employee shall indicate in writing the reason for the request including the hours and days of the week the Employee wishes to share, and with whom the Employee contemplates the job sharing arrangement.
 The request must be submitted at least three (3) months prior to the anticipated date of the commencement of job sharing.

-25.3 Qualifications
+22.3 Qualifications

-The employee with whom it is contemplated the position shall be shared, must be qualified to perform the duties and responsibilities of the position.
+The Employee with whom it is contemplated the position shall be shared, must be qualified to perform the duties and responsibilities of the position.

-25.4 Letter of Term
+22.4 Letter of Term

-Where the request is approved, the Employer shall provide each employee with a letter covering the terms and conditions of the job sharing arrangement.
+Where the request is approved, the Employer shall provide each Employee with a letter covering the terms and conditions of the job sharing arrangement.

-25.5 Hours of Work
+22.5 Hours of Work

-Under normal circumstances, the regular daily and weekly hours of the position shall remain unchanged as a result of the job sharing arrangement unless otherwise varied by the terms and conditions outlined in the letter provided.
+Under normal circumstances, the regular daily and weekly hours of the position shall remain unchanged as a result of the job sharing arrangement unless otherwise varied by the terms and conditions outlined in the letter provided by the Employer.

-25.6 Duration Conditions
+22.6 Duration Conditions

 The job sharing arrangement shall be for a minimum period of one (1) year unless otherwise initially agreed.
-An employee hired temporarily to replace the position left vacant by employee(s) job sharing shall be considered temporary for up to two (2) years.
-After two (2) years, the temporary employee shall be considered regular, and the employee(s) in the job sharing arrangement will forfeit their right to "bump" back to their former position.
+An Employee hired temporarily to replace the position left vacant by Employee(s) job sharing shall be considered temporary for up to two (2) years.
+After two (2) years, the temporary Employee shall be considered regular, and the Employee(s) in the job sharing arrangement will forfeit their right to "bump" back to their former position.

-25.7 End of Job Share
+22.7 End of Job Share

-At such times as the employee vacates their position, the balance of the hours of work shall be offered to the second (2nd) employee in the job sharing arrangement.
+At such times as the Employee vacates their position, the balance of the hours of work shall be offered to the second (2nd) Employee in the job sharing arrangement.

-25.8 Collective Agreement Provisions
+22.8 Collective Agreement Provisions

-All provisions of the Collective Agreement will be prorated for each employee in the job share agreement.
+All provisions of the Collective Agreement will be prorated for each Employee in the job share agreement.

-ARTICLE 26 - MULTI-SECTOR PENSION PLAN
+ARTICLE 23 - MULTI-SECTOR PENSION PLAN

-26.1 Contributions
+23.1 Contributions